Curriq vs Resume.com which resume builder fits you?

 Is there a Curriq web app or Android app?

-No. Curriq is iOS-only by design (iPhone and iPad), which is what lets it use Apple Intelligence and keep resume data on-device.
+No. Curriq is iOS-only by design (iPhone and iPad), which is what lets it stay phone-native and keep your resume data on your device.
 There is no web account and no Android build at this time.

 Where does my resume data go?

 Resume data stays on your device and, if you opt in, in your private iCloud Drive.
 We do not share or sell resume content.
-The AI rewrite step uses Apple Intelligence on-device where the device supports it, and sends only the necessary bullet text plus the pasted job description otherwise.
+The AI rewrite step is powered by Anthropic's Claude and runs only when you tap it, sending only the relevant bullet text plus the job description you paste in, and that content is not retained or used to train models.

 Can I switch from Resume.com to Curriq without re-typing my CV?